danmaps/GIS-Utilities/data simulator/readme.md

 - Save the script tool and run it by providing the input and output datasets.

 Now you have a script tool that can be used to anonymize GIS data and export the anonymized data to a CSV file, matching the number of rows in the input dataset.

+so for the string type fields, please preserve data patterns.
+Make up random strings to replace the data with but maintain the distribution. and for the number fields don't just plus or minus the values, i want you to notice if they are integers or floats, and then to replace them with numbers that make sense. here's my current code: